vmware-tanzu/pinniped/site/content/docs/howto/configure-concierge-supervisor-jwt.md

 metadata:
   name: my-supervisor-authenticator
 spec:

   # The value of the `issuer` field should exactly match the `issuer`
   # field of your Supervisor's FederationDomain.
   issuer: https://my-issuer.example.com/any/path

   # You can use any `audience` identifier for your cluster, but it is
   # important that it is unique for security reasons.
   audience: my-unique-cluster-identifier-da79fa849

   # If the TLS certificate of your FederationDomain is not signed by
-  # a standard CA trusted by the Concierge pods, then specify its CA
+  # a standard CA trusted by the Concierge pods by default, then
-  # as a base64-encoded PEM.
+  # specify its CA here as a base64-encoded PEM.
   tls:
     certificateAuthorityData: LS0tLS1CRUdJTiBDRVJUSUZJQ0...0tLQo=
 ```